-The Company's consolidated financial statements include the accounts of the Company and its wholly-owned inactive subsidiary Compania Minera North Arrow Chile Limitada ("Minera").
+Effective September 22, 2014, the Company wound up Compania Minera North Arrow Chile Limitada ("Minera") its wholly-owned inactive subsidiary.
+The comparative consolidated financial statements include the accounts of the Company and its wholly-owned inactive subsidiary Minera.
 All inter-company transactions and balances have been eliminated upon consolidation.